meehl/rusty-path-of-building/README.md

 Rusty Path of Building is a cross-platform runtime for [Path of Building](https://github.com/PathOfBuildingCommunity/PathOfBuilding) and [Path of Building 2](https://github.com/PathOfBuildingCommunity/PathOfBuilding-PoE2).
 Like the [official runtime](https://github.com/PathOfBuildingCommunity/PathOfBuilding-SimpleGraphic), it serves as a host environment for PoB by implementing the API used by the application's Lua logic, as well as rendering, window management, and input handling.

 This project was primarily created to allow Path of Building to run natively on Linux.
-It is written in Rust (in case you couldn't already tell from the unimaginative name) and is designed to work across all platforms, though only Linux has been tested so far.
+It is written in Rust (in case you couldn't already tell from the unimaginative name) and should run on all platforms, though only Linux has been tested so far.

 ## Usage

 ```bash
 rusty-path-of-building [poe1|poe2]
 ```

-NOTE: The first run takes a bit longer because Path of Building's assets need to be downloaded.

 ## Installation